-Make meal prep super easy with this Chickpea Salad in Jar with Homemade Honey Mustard Dressing.
+Make packed lunches and meal prep super easy with this Chickpea Salad in Jar with Homemade Honey Mustard Dressing!

 I must admit I skeptically eyed the whole "Mason Jar Salad" trend for a while.
 I am not sure why to be exact - maybe I just didn't realize how handy it is to have salad in a jar?